andrewschechter/GroupMe-Enhancer/README.md

 ## Acknowledgments

-* GroupMe-Enhancer is the release version of [this](https://github.com/justinwoo395/GroupMe-Extension), a project Created for [LA Hacks 2019](https://lahacks.com/)
+* GroupMe-Enhancer is the release version intended for publishing of [this](https://github.com/justinwoo395/GroupMe-Extension) project created for [LA Hacks 2019](https://lahacks.com/)